-The world has profoundly changed in the past few months since the outbreak of COVID-19.
-As more and more people contract and die from the coronavirus disease, this pandemic has inevitably led others to think about how best to prepare for the future.
+The world has profoundly changed since the outbreak of COVID-19, which has inevitably led others to think about how best to prepare for the future.

 Your estate plan can also give instructions on your end-of-life medical decisions.
 If you already have an existing estate plan, now might be the time to ensure everything is up to date, and if you don’t, it might be an appropriate time to start.